Gracerosen/javascript-intro/README.md

-Javascript: Variables - a data container stored in computer memory & referenced by a descriptive name that a programmer can call to assign a specific value and retrieve it.
+<strong>Javascript: Variables</strong> - a data container stored in computer memory & referenced by a descriptive name that a programmer can call to assign a specific value and retrieve it.

 // examples of variables
 let name = "Tammy";